friends-of-wp/developer-resources/README.md

 ## Development in general

 - **[WordPress Developer Resources](https://developer.wordpress.org/)** - Official developer documentation from the WordPress team.
+- **[WordPress on Stack Exchange](https://wordpress.stackexchange.com/)** - WordPress Development Stack Exchange is a question and answer site for WordPress developers and administrators.
+It only takes a minute to sign up.

 ## Plugin development in general